-By the mid-90’s, the question was being asked: was he the best ever?
-Certainly there had been no one quite like him in recent memory, no one who combined speed and power with such an unorthodox style.
-So now, more than two decades later, with his long career finally just concluded and many heaping praise and honour on his name, the question can be asked again: is Roy Jones Jr. the best boxer to ever slip between the ropes?
+By the mid-90’s, the question was being asked by more than a few: was he the best ever?
+Certainly there had been no one quite like him in recent memory, no one who combined speed, agility and power with such an unorthodox style.
+So now, more than two decades later, the question is still relevant and can be asked again: is Roy Jones Jr. the best boxer to ever slip between the ropes?

 And the only possible answer is: the world will never know.
 Why?
 Because it’s impossible to know such things.
 For instance, today it’s perhaps easy to think that Anthony Joshua would wallop Jack Johnson, but would he have been able to do so back in 1910, without the benefit of modern training and the organic development of the craft?
 Would Klitschko have beaten “The Greatest”?
 Would Mayweather have bested Homicide Hank?
 Such things are impossible to discern.